 Description

-DESCRIPTION: East Carleton War Memorial is located on the roadside at the junction between Intwood Lane and Catbridge Lane.
+East Carleton War Memorial is a First World War memorial built in 1920, situated on the roadside at the junction of Intwood Lane and Catbridge Lane.

-It takes the form of a Blomfield Cross of Sacrifice; an octagonal stone Latin cross with an inverted sword carved in relief to the face.
-The shaft has a moulded foot and rises from a two-tiered octagonal plinth on a single-stepped base.
+The memorial features a Blomfield Cross of Sacrifice, which is an octagonal stone Latin cross with an inverted sword carved in relief on its front.
+The shaft of the cross has a moulded foot and rises from a two-tiered octagonal plinth that sits on a single-stepped base.

-The inscription is to the front face of the plinth and reads ERECTED BY THE/ PARISHIONERS OF/ EAST CARLETON/ IN THANKFULNESS/ FOR THEIR DELIVERANCE/ AND IN MEMORY OF/ ALL WHO SERVED AND/ OF THOSE WHO DIED/ FOR THEIR COUNTRY/ IN THE/ GREAT WAR 1914 - 1918.
+On the front face of the plinth, there is an inscription that reads: ERECTED BY THE/ PARISHIONERS OF/ EAST CARLETON/ IN THANKFULNESS/ FOR THEIR DELIVERANCE/ AND IN MEMORY OF/ ALL WHO SERVED AND/ OF THOSE WHO DIED/ FOR THEIR COUNTRY/ IN THE/ GREAT WAR 1914 - 1918.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.